 The notion of STEM is OK I guess.
 It’s good to expand the reach of so-called gifted and talented programs.
 But, just like those programs, STEM advocates have gone too far.
 They’ve undermined the value of pursuing other disciplines within the arts.
-They’ve contributed to a bias that says the only serious student is the one who can counts things.
+They’ve contributed to a bias that says the only serious student is the one who excels at math and science.

-Bite me STEM people and anyone else who thinks creative types don’t have a snowball’s chance in hell of becoming anything special.
-I was terrible at math and I’ve had a great career and made a lot of money.
+I was terrible at math and I’ve still had a decent career.
 When I was 25, I became the only writer on a team of engineers trying to figure out how to tell a story so we could save a military base and 26,000 jobs from Cold War-inspired extinction.
 My reports made their way to Air Force Times, to Congress.
 As history recorded, the Base Realignment and Closure Commission spared that installation.

 At least once a week I want to home-school my kids.
 Abandon rote memorization and ridiculous paperwork.
 An open field will be our laboratory.
 We’ll hunt for bugs all day long and sketch the landscape at sunset.